VeniaminGH/zephyr_vscode_workspace/README.md

 **Note:** Uncommited changes will not be checked!

-### 3.6 Generate Eclipse CDT4 - Task
+### 3.7 West Flash App - Task
-**HowToRun:** Press `F1` key and choose `Tasks: Run Build Task`, then choose `Generate Eclipse CDT4(commited only`
+**HowToRun:** Press `F1` key and choose `Tasks: Run Build Task`, then choose `West Flash App(commited only`

-This task creates `Eclipse CDT4` files to import the project into Eclipse.
+This task flashes the target with the app with West using openocd runner.

 ## 4. Launching the project
-To launch teh project you need [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension for Visual Studio Code.
+To launch the project you need [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension for Visual Studio Code.
 Please install it and follow it's installation guide.

 While installing `Cortex-Debug` extension you may need `OpenOCD` config files, which are placed in [openocd_stm32_config_files](https://github.com/Nukersson/zephyr_vscode_workspace/tree/master/openocd_stm32_config_files) folder.
-Currently there are onyl `stm32h745` depending config files (You're welcome to add your own).
+Currently there is only `stm32h745` depending config files (You're welcome to add your own).

 It can be also helpfull to follow [OpenOCD for Zephyr](https://github.com/zephyrproject-rtos/openocd) installation description, especially if you're using `ST-LINK V3` debug adapter.